 No smoking/vaping is allowed in the school.
 Smoking/vaping is only allowed behind the building, at least 20 feet from any entry door.
 A student must be clocked out when taking a smoking/vaping break.

 MEDICATION

-All students must inform the Director of Education of all medication ingested during business hours.
+All students must inform the school of all medication ingested during scheduled hours.
 This includes prescription medication.